Clicky

 • Check gauges before heading off.
 Make sure you have gas and no check engine lights on.

-• Learn the controls of the watercraft, forward – neutral – reverse or if it has brakes, learn that.
+• Learn the controls of the jet ski, forward – neutral – reverse or if it has brakes, learn that.

 • If you have brakes, learn the triggers.
 The best way to learn is to flip the triggers gently back and forth to get the feel of the craft and learn what they do.
 It’s best to do this in the middle of the lake or far away from others.